waifu-motivator/waifu-motivator-plugin/README.md

 ## Getting Started

-If want to run it to your local machine for development, please see the following sections.
+If want to run it on your local machine for development, please see the following sections.

 ## Contributing
 ### Prerequisites